 She ended up coming across a female-run company called ‘Shane Ave’ that make suits to fit for women.
 We booked in a consult with Deb at her Adelaide visit and went through materials, style, measurements, etc.

-The price tag wasn’t important as Deb gave Ash the opportunity to be herself and feel comfortable on our wedding day.
+The price tag wasn’t important as Deb allowed Ash to be herself and feel comfortable on our wedding day.

-I didn’t believe people when they said that my wedding day was going to be one of the best days of your life until it was the best day of my life.
+I didn’t believe people when they said that my wedding day would be one of the best days of your life until it was the best day of my life.

 I started off with champagne breakfast and grazing boxes with my best friend Harlee, my little sister Kirstin and my Mum, Lisa.
-Ashlee did something similar but it was whiskey and grazing boxes with her Mum and Dad, Mel and Steve, her best friend Tara and her little sister, Cait.
+Ashlee did something similar.
+But it was whiskey and grazing boxes with her Mum, Dad, Mel, Steve, her best friend Tara, and her little sister, Cait.

-I wasn’t nervous because I was marrying the love of my life and that wasn’t anything to be worried about at all.
+I wasn’t nervous because I was marrying the love of my life, which wasn’t anything to be worried about.

-After our entrance as wife and wife and cake cutting, it was down to the fun part of our first dance and then dancing and laughing the rest of the night away with our friends and family.
+After our entrance as wife and wife and cake cutting, it was down to the fun part of our first dance.
+Then dancing and laughing the rest of the night away with our friends and family.
 Ash and I had secretly been getting dance lessons.
 It was honestly one of the best and most fun things we have ever done together.
 We surprised everyone with a dance routine, and we didn’t mess it up!

-The day definitely did go by so fast but I do not wish it went any differently because it was filled with so much love and support.
+The day definitely did go by so fast.
+I do not wish it went any differently because it was filled with so much love and support.

 Marriage to us was more than just a special day and an exchange of rings.
-To us, its all the good and the bad, the dreams and the failures and not wanting to experience that with anyone else but each other.
-It’s not being able to live without that other person and that person being the one you want to tell and share everything with.
+To us, it’s the good and the bad.
+The dreams and failures, and not wanting to experience that with anyone else but each other.
+It’s not being able to live without that other person.
+That person being the one you want to tell and share everything with.